LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/threaded_1.rst.txt

 of goals, no threads are used.
 In this case, the predicate call is equivalent to a ``once/1`` predicate call.

+A dedicated message queue is used per call of this predicate to collect the individual goal results.

 .. note::

    This predicate requires a :term:`backend Prolog compiler` providing